-If outside temp < 0.5C system turns ON.
+If outside temp < 0.5C Frisbee heater system turns ON.
 OFF if outside temp > 1.0C.

-When system is ON the bottom of the Frisbee is maintained above freezing by turning on and off a short length of deicing cable.
+When system is ON the bottom of the Frisbee is maintained above freezing by turning on and off a short length of deicing cable under the Frisbee inside a plastic bowl with some insulation.

 Assuming significant thermal gradient required from the bottom of the Frisbee to the top of the water surface the setpoint is dependent on the outside temp, temp2.
 Code for this: